apocalyptech/choosable/README.md

   objects and application logic.
 The main App class probably knows too much about the internal structure of the Book/Option/Character classes, for instance.
-* It'd be nice to have a UI for changing character colorization.
 * Strict adherents to PEP8 <sup>[11](#fn11)</sup> will probably weep
   in sorrow after looking at this code.
 I apologize.
-* There's currently no way to delete a character, or change a character's name (in case you'd made a typo or something)
-* There's also no way to *modify* existing choices.
+* There's no way to *modify* existing choices.
 To make a change to a choice, you've got to delete it and then re-add.
 * There's also no way to modify the book title itself, though that could be easily edited by hand in the YAML file directly.